How your grades could affect your student loans

 Good grades might not always help you save, but they can help you keep your financial aid.

 If you’re receiving federal funds, your grades could make or break you.
 With private loans?
 You’re generally safe as long as you’re enrolled above half time.
-Read on to learn in more detail how your grades can and can’t affect your financial aid.
+However, you’ll still want to know the role grades play before you start applying for large student loans.

 Could getting good grades save me money on student loans?

-Usually no. Federal student loans don’t come with financial perks for getting good grades and neither do most private lenders.
+Usually, no. Federal student loans don’t have financial perks for getting good grades.
+Neither do most private lenders.

 But there are exceptions.
 For example, Discover offers a 1% cash reward on your loan amount if you average a 3.0 GPA or higher during your loan term.
 To receive your reward, you must submit a redemption form within six months after your academic term the loan covered is over.
 Discover will then send you a check in the mail.